 Serving as the backdrop for many beloved movies and hit TV series, Wilmington and its island beaches stand as a premier destination for film production.
-With more than 400 projects to its credit, the area has earned the nicknames “Hollywood East” and “Wilmywood.”Embark on a set-jetting vacation to this historic riverfront city and its three nearby beaches and explore local locations – from a seaside state park to picturesque Southern gardens – that have been transformed into the settings of your favorite productions.
+With more than 400 projects to its credit, the area has earned the nicknames “Hollywood East” and “Wilmywood.”
+Embark on a set-jetting vacation to this historic riverfront city and its three nearby beaches and explore local locations – from a seaside state park to picturesque Southern gardens – that have been transformed into the settings of your favorite productions.

 Featured Films

-Known as one of the South's most actively haunted cities, Wilmington’s storied past and ghostly locations have made it backdrop for numerous horror films.
+Known as one of the South's most actively haunted cities, Wilmington’s storied past and ghostly locations have made it a backdrop for numerous horror films.
 These include "Firestarter," which debuted in theaters 40 years ago, as well as more recent productions.
 "Halloween Kills" converted parts of Cape Fear Community College’s campus into Haddonfield Memorial Hospital, "Scream" used Williston Middle School to represent Woodsboro High and "The Black Phone" featured Cape Fear Optimist Park’s baseball field.

 If horror isn’t your genre, Wilmington has also been the setting for other popular movies, including “Iron Man 3,” which filmed scenes downtown along the Cape Fear.
 Nicholas Sparks' "Safe Haven" and "The Longest Ride" feature local landmarks like Bellevue Cemetery and the Graystone Inn.